louise-r-blue/goe/README.md

 * An npm chat app.
 There is a lot out there and yet to make a decision on this.
 * Eslint standard eslint-airbub-config - a tool for identifying and reporting on patterns found in ECMAScript/js code.
 Lets you know that you have semantic/syntax errors - that I know for sure.
 Can set rules for the programmer (standards to follow) in the config.
 * Express and Express generator - node.js web application.
-I will want to write routes that [GET]/v1/message/s and [POST]/v1/message
+Has tools for http servers.
+Write routes that [GET]/v1/message/s and [POST]/v1/message

 * Cheerio - implementation of jQuery designed for the server
 * fs - file system read and write